Lecturer, Negotiation Workshop at Harvard Law School

 Dispute systems design, negotiation, conflict management, mediation, legal ethics, housing law, entrepreneurship, the sharing economy, the arts

-“Foreclosure Dispute Resolution Programs: Do They Work?,” ABA Property & Probate Magazine (Fall 2013).
+- With Jennifer Shack.
+“Foreclosure Dispute Resolution Programs: Do They Work?”
+ABA Probate & Property, November/December 2013.